sungyeonlee0711/Non3nExonFinder/README.md

 No discrepancies were detected between Non3nExonFinder and the independently reconstructed annotations or candidate sets.

 Validation output files are provided in the `results` and `results_LARGE` directories.
-Random seeds:

-- Human: 260921
-- Mouse: 260922

-No discrepancies were detected between Non3nExonFinder and the independently reconstructed annotations or candidate sets.

-Validation output files are provided in the `results` directory.

 ## Repository contents